-Facilities Management is developing and implementing building-specific plans for reduced room capacity and/or social distancing in common areas (e.g., entrances, stairwells, hallways, restrooms, meeting rooms, classrooms).
-This may include:
+Facilities Management continues developing and implementing building-specific plans for reduced room capacity and/or social distancing in common areas (e.g., entrances, stairwells, hallways, restrooms, meeting rooms, classrooms).
+This includes:

 Any changes made will follow the Americans with Disabilities Act (ADA) and fire code requirements.

 Cleaning and Disinfecting